LiorSinai/liorsinai.github.io/_posts/2021-06-04-birthday-collisions.md

 Many of my friends share a birthday.
 But with picking any random 30 you're only slightly more likely to get the other people who have the same birthday.
 Hence the [blue curve](#probability_graphs) is only slightly above the theoretical curve.
-The result is I need to pick 21 friends instead of 23 to have a 50% chance to two of them sharing a birthday.
+In practice this means I need to pick 21 friends instead of 23 to have a 50% chance to two of them sharing a birthday.

 # Conclusion